DataDog/integrations-core/docs/developer/tutorials/logs/submit-logs-from-http.md

 ## Define an Agent Check

 We start by registering an implementation for our integration.
-At first it is empty, we will expand it step by step.
+At first it is empty, we will expand on it step by step.

 Open `datadog_checks/acme/check.py` in our editor and put the following there: